 Students will gain an insight into personality and individual differences.
 On completion of the module, students will have gained a number of employability skills including: an understanding of the use or value of intelligence and/or personality testing; independent and self-motivated study; critical evaluation of academic topics and the relevance of such topics to current issues and debates.
-In 2020/21 this module will be delivered fully online.
-There will be asynchronous delivery of content paired with synchronous discussion forums.
+In 2021/22 this module will be delivered via a 'flipped learning' approach.
+There will be asynchronous delivery of content via podcasts, paired with synchronous discussion seminars held on campus each week.
 You will also be welcome to attend a weekly virtual drop in session if you have any questions.

 Adequate answer to the question, largely based on lecture material.
 No real development of arguments. <

 Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material. <

 Comprehensive and accurate coverage of the area clarity of argument and expression.
 Depth of insight into theoretical issues.<< subject to change>>

 1.On sucessful completion of the module, students will be able to demonstrate understanding, knowledge and relevance of the different approaches to the scientific study of intelligence.